SteeltoeOSS/Documentation/api/v4/security/certificate.md

 # Resource Protection using Mutual TLS in ASP.NET Core

+Certificate Authentication, also known as Mutual TLS, is a way for a client and server to validate each other's identity.
+This method is commonly used to secure service-to-service communications.

 This library is a supplement to [ASP.NET Core Certificate Authentication](https://learn.microsoft.com/aspnet/core/security/authentication/certauth), adding functionality that helps you use [Cloud Foundry Instance Identity certificates](https://docs.cloudfoundry.org/devguide/deploy-apps/instance-identity.html) and authorization policies based on certificate data.
 Additionally, resources are included for automatically generating certificates for local development that resemble what is found on the platform.